kanedu828/MineCord/README.md

 Additionally, the higher level your equipment, the better bonuses it will get.

 ## Blessings
 After you reach level 50, you have the opportunity to reset your exp to gain blessings.
 Every 5 levels after level 50 will give you 1 blessing on a reset.
-Each blessing will permanently give you 1% exp to your stats.
+Each blessing will permanently give you 1% exp to your stats.\
+For example, if you have level 65, you will gain 3 blessings.
+If you are level 100, you will gain 10 blessings.

 If you have a good understanding of mining and you don't like how things are explained, feel free to create a pull request and edit this README.